matwerber1/aws-alexa-smart-home-demo/README.md

 [Custom Alexa Skills](https://developer.amazon.com/docs/custom-skills/understanding-custom-skills.html) essentially allow you to do anything you want when your Lambda function gets invoked.
 Custom Alexa skills give you more control but require additional development and planning.

 As an alternative to a custom Alexa skill, the Amazon Alexa team has created a number of [pre-made Alexa Skill Kits and APIs](https://developer.amazon.com/docs/ask-overviews/understanding-the-different-types-of-skills.html) that give you a framework for rapidly developing skills for popular use cases.
+If your use case matches a skill kit's capabilities, it may be worth trading the flexibility of a custom skill for the time savings offerred by the skills kit.

-While you could certainly build a smart home thermostat skill from scratch, we will use Alexa's [Smart Home Skill Kit & API](https://developer.amazon.com/docs/ask-overviews/understanding-the-different-types-of-skills.html#smart-home-skills-pre-built-model) to speed up development.
+While you could certainly build a smart home thermostat skill from scratch, we will use Alexa's [Smart Home Skill Kit & API](https://developer.amazon.com/docs/ask-overviews/understanding-the-different-types-of-skills.html#smart-home-skills-pre-built-model) in this project to speed up development.

 The Smart Home Skill Kit & API includes controller interfaces for common smart home devices, such as thermostats, locks, cameras, lights, and more.
 For this project, we will use the [Thermostat Controller Interface](https://developer.amazon.com/docs/smarthome/build-smart-home-skills-for-hvac-devices.html) and [Temperature Sensor Interface](https://developer.amazon.com/docs/device-apis/alexa-temperaturesensor.html).